emahon/DND-Characters/Test2-Wizard.md

 Holy Water (x3)

-Tiny silver cage worth 100 gp (for Soul Cage)
+Tiny silver cage worth 100 gp (for Soul Cage) - has a soul, 6 uses

 Superior Potion of Healing (Heals 28)